massma/teacher-learner-wellbeing/website-src/workshop/index.md

 Welcome to the landing page for the workshop "Considering the Whole Self in Teaching and Learning: Mental and Physical Wellbeing in the Classroom"!
 This is a two part workshop, with two synchronous sessions on `DATE OF WORKSHOP PART 1` and `DATE OF WORKSHOP PART 2`.
-Before each synchronous session, we have put together some asynchronous modules designed to to enrich our synchronous discussions:
+Asynchronous modules are designed to to enrich our synchronous discussions, so if you can please look through the modules before each
+session:

 - [Module 1: Considering Mental Wellbeing in Teaching and Learning](module1.md) (prep for the session on `DATE OF WORKSHOP PART 1`)